Ratcliff clinic has conducted more than 5,000 COVID-19 tests

 "Community Health Centers fill a critical need in Arkansas, specializing in serving rural and vulnerable populations," said LaShannon Spencer, chief executive officer of Community Health Centers of Arkansas.

-The slogan for the health centers’ testing drive is "Be Sure.
+The slogan for the health centers' testing drive is "Be Sure.
 Be Tested."
-The 11 CHCs in Arkansas that participated in the drive have tested a combined 48,340 Arkansans.
+The eleven CHCs in Arkansas that participated in the drive have tested a combined 48,340 Arkansans.